Divya932/S14-15---Creation-of-A-Very-Large-Dataset/README.md

 ### Fg_Bg Masks
 These masks are created by overlaying the foreground masks on a black patch with size equal to background image's size.
+* To save space we take an important step - We create a single channel in our masks by creating a black patch of size equal to bg's size(224\*224)  out of a simple 2D array.
+We then paste our fg masks at the same location we overlayed our fg object.
 Find the entire Masks zip file [here](https://drive.google.com/open?id=1pzptuqtqqqSvQekhFEgCkQN9Neay-Yim)

 <b>Statistics</b>